5 Chinese Stocks to Buy When Coronavirus Fears Fade

 [Editor’s note: “5 Chinese Stocks to Buy When Coronavirus Fears Fade” is regularly updated to include the most relevant information available.]

-Coronavirus fears roiled global markets throughout late February and March.
+Coronavirus fears roiled global markets in late February and March.
 But, in early April, a sign of hope has emerged from an unlikely place: China.

 While the rest of the world is fighting the coronavirus pandemic with all of its resources, China has largely put the outbreak behind it.
 After roughly two months of quarantining, the number of new local cases in China are near-zero, and daily life in China is getting back to normal.